CoherentLogic/ilxi/README.md

 The maximum amount of memory accessible in ILXI is 4096MB.

-Addresses are in the form of <page>:<offset>, where <page> is typically one of the page registers CP, DP, EP, or SP.
+Addresses are in the form of page:offset, where page is typically one of the page registers CP, DP, EP, or SP, and offset is the number of bytes from the beginning of the page by which the address is offset.

 ###Data Types